kubermatic/docs/content/kubermatic/master/guides/admission_plugins/_index.en.md

 ResourceQuota
 ```

-The Kubermatic provides also two additional plugins: `PodNodeSelector` and `PodSecurityPolicy`.
+The Kubermatic Kubernetes Platform also provides two additional plugins: `PodNodeSelector` and `PodSecurityPolicy`.
 They can be selected in the
 UI wizard.

 ![Admission Plugin Selection](/img/kubermatic/master/ui/admission_plugins.png?height=400px&classes=shadow,border "Admission Plugin Selection")